遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Note:

-1. The scope of data collection covers 21 production sites, which account for 100% of the production sites.
+1. The scope of data collection covers 21 production sites, which account for 100% of the major production sites of the production business.
 The consolidation approach for emissions is operational control.

 Direct and Energy Indirect GHG Emissions per Unit of Production